UCL-EPSRC-DTP/2023-24-project-catalogue/docs/departments/bartlett-school-of-environment-energy-and-resources.md

 [2228bd1186](../projects/2228bd1186.md) Technology options for a circular Net zero Transformation of the UK steel industry: insights from a demand based perspective

 [2228bd1208](../projects/2228bd1208.md) A high-fidelity coupled urban-building and microclimate modelling approach for energy-efficient and climate-responsive buildings

+[2228bc1240](../projects/2228bc1240.md) The future role of UK refineries in a net zero transition